vilkarja/scores/README.md

 ## Description

-This project is made to showcase some of my current knowledge in web development.
+### Frontend
+The frontend is made with Vue.js and it utilizes Vuetify for UI components.
+API calls are made via Axios.

 The app features a list of highscores.
 The list is sortable by points and user can add new highscores to the list.
 The highscore table component is selfmade.
 I could have just used a premade datatable component from Vuetify, but for this case it felt like a better option to do it myself.

-The frontend is made with Vue.js and it utilizes Vuetify for UI components.
-API calls are made via Axios.
+### Backend
 The backend uses Koa.js, Knex.js and Objection.js.
 Knex is set to use sqlite3 as development database.

+- Database has users with scoretables.
+Scoretables have users scores.
+- Only authenticated users can access /score routes. /auth/login is public route
+- Fetching and updating scores require that the authenticated user is the correct one

 ## Run the app

-In order to run the app you need to first have Node.js and npm installed. **In order to have some account in the database you have to run the seed command when starting the app for the first time!**
+In order to run the app you need to first have Node.js and npm installed. **In order to have some accounts in the database you have to run the seed command when starting the app for the first time!**

 ## Clone the repo
 ```sh